pratycodes/Stock-Sentry/README.md

 - **Reconstruction Loss**: The reconstruction error (difference between original and reconstructed data) is used to identify anomalies.

 ### Model Hyperparameters:
-- **LSTM units**: 50 units for both the encoder and decoder layers.
+- **LSTM units**: 128 and 64 units for both the encoder and decoder layers.
 - **Batch Size**: 64
 - **Epochs**: 50
 - **Activation function**: ReLU for the encoder and decoder layers.